Mario Party 9: Gameplay

+Mario Party 9 features 12 playable characters, 10 of whom are available from the start: Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Yoshi, Birdo, Toad, and Koopa Troopa.
+Two characters—Shy Guy and Kamek—can be unlocked through Solo Mode.
+Additionally, the game provides seven boards: Toad Road, Bob-omb Factory, Boo's Horror Castle, Blooper Beach, Magma Mine, Bowser Station, and DK's Jungle Ruins.
+Both Bowser Station and DK's Jungle Ruins are unlockable.

 Plot

-The player selects a character that is not Shy Guy or Kamek to play Story Mode.
-One night outside of Peach's Castle, the characters come to watch the Mini Stars glitter in the sky.
-As the chosen character searches through the telescope, he/she notices that the stars are being sucked through a vortex, controlled by Bowser and Bowser Jr. on a spacecraft, who are using a vacuum-like machine to suck the stars in the sky.
-Upon witnessing this, the character leads a charge with the others and sets out to defeat them and save the Mini Stars.
-Shy Guy and Kamek then follow them from behind, as part of Bowser's plan.
-The chosen character then travels through all six courses to recover the Mini Stars, fighting off two henchmen selected by Bowser.
-They must defeat Shy Guy and/or Kamek on each course, but will have at least one ally for the first five courses unless otherwise stated.
-If Shy Guy or Kamek win, the player must restart the course.
+The game's story mode begins with the player selecting one of the ten starting playable characters.
+One night outside of Princess Peach's Castle, the characters gather to watch the Mini Stars glitter in the sky, only for the stars to be sucked away on a spacecraft by Bowser and Bowser Jr. The player character leads a charge with the others to defeat the Bowsers and save the Mini Stars, with Shy Guy and Kamek following from behind as part of Bowser's plan.

-The final course is Bowser Station, where the character must defeat both Shy Guy and Kamek en route to defeating Bowser.
+The player character travels through all six courses to recover the Mini Stars, fighting off two henchmen selected by Bowser.
+They must defeat Shy Guy and/or Kamek on each course, assisted throughout by randomly assigned ally characters.
+In the final course, Bowser Station, the character must defeat both Shy Guy and Kamek en route to defeating Bowser.
 Bowser's machines trapping the Mini Stars are destroyed, and all the Mini Stars will return to the sky.

-The player's character will wave goodbye to the stars as they depart for the night sky.
+The player character will wave goodbye to the stars as they depart for the night sky.
 Bowser and Bowser Jr. are seen flying in their Clown Cars, their plan to decorate their castle with Mini Stars foiled.
-All the characters then reunite to witness the Mini Stars once again, and the story concludes with the ending sentences:

-"And so the adventure came to an end.
+All the characters then reunite to witness the Mini Stars once again, and the story concludes with the ending sentences: "And so the adventure came to an end.
 Rescued by (the character that the player chose), the Mini Stars were free to glitter in the night sky forever."

 Reception

+Critical response

-Mario Party 9 received mixed or average reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of one nine, two eights, and one nine, for a total of 34 out of 40.
+Mario Party 9 received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 German magazine N-Zone gave Mario Party 9 a 75% score for single player mode, and 85% for multiplayer mode.
 Nintendo Power said that "the majority of the game's 82 activities are fun", while commenting that "some may be discouraged by the game's radical changes".
 IGN praised the game's graphical improvement and its control style.
 Like previous Mario Party games, IGN strongly criticized the luck-based factor of the game.
 GamesRadar praised Mario Party 9 for being balanced, but criticized the predictability of the boards.
 Ashton Raze of GameSpot said that the game is too "predictable" and "much too familiar".
 However, he praised the game's wide variety of fun mini-games and cheerful, colorful visuals.